bifurcation/semver/draft-claise-semver.md

 semver.org):

 * MAJOR is incremented when the new version of the specification is incompatible with previous versions.
 * MINOR is incremented when new functionality is added in a manner that is backward-compatible with previous versions.
 * PATCH is incremented when bug fixes are made in a backward-compatible manner.
 * BETA is incremented when a new pre-release or testing version is made.

-In IETF terms, this versioning scheme provides functionality analagous to several parts of the traditional IETF process.
+In IETF terms, this versioning scheme provides functionality analogous to several parts of the traditional IETF process.

 * MAJOR is analogous to an "obsoletes" relation between RFCs
-* MINOR is analagous to an "updates" relation between RFCs
+* MINOR is analogous to an "updates" relation between RFCs
-* PATCH is analgous to use of the IETF errata process
+* PATCH is analogous to use of the IETF errata process
-* BETA is analgous to incrementing an Internet-draft version
+* BETA is analogous to incrementing an Internet-draft version

 The more major a change to the specification, the more consensus is required.